znewman01/nix-doom-emacs/docs/reference.md

 # Setup

 ## Emacs daemon

 If you use the Home-Manager module, you can enable it via `services.emacs.enable = true;`.
 The Home-Manager module will do the rest for you.

-If you're not, and you're using a standalone method (NixOS only without home-manager/nix-darwin) instead, you'll need:
+If you're not, and you're using a standalone method (NixOS/nix-darwin without Home-Manager) instead, you'll need:

 ```nix
 services.emacs = {